tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 [^todoist]: I've done the same with the Todoist project that contained Logwise's roadmap.
 Archiving it allows me to consult the links and other resources I had gathered there if needed in the future, while preventing me from adding, updating, or completing tasks.

 [^obsidian]: Instead, I've implemented a similar logging setup using Obsidian.
-It's not _nearly_ as ergonomic, but it meets my needs fairly well.
+It's not _nearly_ as ergonomic, but it meets my needs.

+[^still-open]: Part of this is due to the fact that Innerhelm itself is still, [by design](https://innerhelm.com/posts/where-innerhelm-began/), open-ended:

+	> [F]ocusing on writing about these ideas seemed like the most strategic step forward.
+It is sufficiently open-ended that I can follow the idea where it leads, while still being concrete enough to share meaningfully with others (which is itself helpful in the exploration).

+[^writing-computer]: One such extreme measure I've taken myself was to turn an old laptop into a dedicated writing device, as I explained in ["Creating a Partial Clone of a Git Repo"](https://tylermercer.net/posts/software/partial-clone-git-repo/).
+(I'm writing this essay on that device.)